 After being served with a notice of administrative license suspension (ALS), you have limited time to protect your driving privileges.
-It is important to request a hearing or hire a DUI attorney in Georgia immediately following your DUI charges.
+It is important to appeal the suspension by requesting a hearing within 30 days of the date of arrest.
+It is best to hire a DUI attorney in Georgia immediately following your DUI charges.

-You must also make a request for a hearing to prevent an automatic suspension of your license within 10 business days of your arrest.
-Failure to submit your request within the allotted time will result in the suspension of your driver's license on the 31st day following your arrest without a hearing.
-In addition to petitioning for a hearing, you are also required to pay a $150 filing fee.
+You must also make a request for a hearing to prevent an automatic suspension of your license within 30 days of your arrest.
+Failure to submit your request within the allotted time will result in the suspension of your driver's license on the 45th day following your arrest without a hearing.

 What Happens During the ALS Hearing?

-The administrative hearing is not a criminal proceeding, and judges are bound by strict statutory laws that do not include mitigating factors.
+ALS Appeal hearings are usually scheduled two to four weeks after the ALS Appeal is filed with the Department of Driver Services.
+The administrative hearing is not a criminal proceeding, and the administrative law judges who preside over ALS Appeals are bound by strict statutory laws that do not include mitigating factors.
 The following factors may limit the judge in arriving at a decision: